ishg/ishg.github.io/_posts/2014-12-24-sikhism-tenets.md

 ---
 layout: post
-title: Sikhism - The Tenants
+title: Sikhism - The Tenets
 summary: The first nine phrases of the Sikh holy book contain the essence of the message of Sikhism.
 I have attempted to translate them.
 comments: True
 ---